eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-calyxos-to-grapheneos.md

 [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore) applications needs to be updated manually, but apps can be installed anonymously.

 Deal with that.

+> On GrapheneOS, you would prefer a Google Play app version in front of the F-droid one, because build have quality controls !

 #### Banking apps